RikaGoldberg/quartzv4/content/notes/MetaGame.md

 - Participating in The Community (this is ad-hoc) (e.g., finding & coordinating speakers for community calls)

 Low Level:
-- [ ] Add Coordinape contributions for March
+- [x] Add Coordinape contributions for March
+- [ ] Allocate GIVE to teammates in circles
 - [ ] Write outline for Ceramic/ComposeDB post
-- [ ] Write a draft Quest Chain of [Decentralization - DAO Research Collective](/notes/Decentralization%20-%20DAO%20Research%20Collective.md)for build in public session on [[Journals/2023-04-04]]
+- [ ] Write a draft Quest Chain of [Decentralization - DAO Research Collective](/notes/Decentralization%20-%20DAO%20Research%20Collective.md) for build in public session on [[Journals/2023-04-04]]

 #### What is MetaGame?
 - MetaOS